 He was intrigued by the unique ability of this disease to produce extensive jawbone destruction without causing redness in the gingiva (gums), jaw swelling, or an elevation in the patient’s body temperature.
 Essentially, this disease process, which produces osteonecrosis (dead bone) is actually a progressive impairment which produces small blockages (infarctions) of the tiny blood vessels in the jawbones, thus resulting in osteonecrosis, or areas of dead bone.
 These dead, cavitational areas, which produce pain, are now called NICO (Neuralgia Inducing Osteonecrosis) lesions.
 In his book on oral pathology, Dr. Black suggested surgical removal of these dead bone areas.

-Dr. Jerry Bouquot, founder of The Maxillofacial Center for Education & Research has done a tremendous amount of recent scientific research on cavitations.
+Dr. Jerry Bouquot, founder of has done a tremendous amount of recent scientific research on cavitations.

 Chronic jaw pain

 Cavitations may be the cause of chronic jaw pain.

 Note: Some of the following material was written by Dr. Karen Shrimpken and others

 A cavitation is a hole in the bone that cannot be detected through visual inspection and is poorly detected by x-rays.
 The term “cavitation” was coined to describe the result of a disease process in which the lack of blood supply to an area resulted in a hole or “hollowed out” portion of the jawbone or other bones in the body.
 Dr. G.V.
 Black described this process as early as 1915.
 He investigated how this disease produces extensive jawbone destruction without causing redness, swelling or increasing the patient’s body temperature.

 An illustration showing how a cavitation can eat away at the bone supporting teeth, and spread.